goblimey/ntripcaster/README.md

 including the control of drones.
 The drone contains a GNSS rover which sends position information to its flight controller.
-The base station sits on the ground in a fixed position, sending GNSS data to the rover.
+The base station sits on the ground in a fixed position, sending GNSS data to the rover, which it uses to find its position more accurately.
 The two are connected via Long Range (LoRa) radio, which works over a few kilometres.
 The operator can pre-program the drone to follow a path